This is their story.

 All alone in the fight for (basic) rights

 “Two small hydropower plants have already been built on the Kozica River in the area of the municipality of Fojnica.
 In 2014, my father was invited to a session of the local community of Kaćuni about the grant of approval for the construction of a small hydropower plant, where he was the only one who did not give his consent to the construction of the hydropower plant.
 The other members of the working group representing our local community gave their signatures and consent because of the fact that the investor would help the local community to introduce public lighting, pay for electricity for the community, and repair the road.
 The municipality of Busovača and the Central Bosnia Canton (SBK) guaranteed it.
-The investor of the project is Amer Jerlagic, publicly known as the president of the electric power company, and one of the candidates for the presidency of BiH," is how Ensara Hodzic begins the story and continues.
+The investor of the project is Amer Jerlagic, publicly known as the general manager of Elektroprivreda BiH (public electric utility company), and one of the candidates for the presidency of BiH," is how Ensara Hodžić begins the story and continues.

 "From that day, my father spoke personally to the mayor of our community, who always guaranteed that he would not allow a construction site near our family home.
 However, at a tender on February 4, 2015, it was announced that the plant would be built.
 The project of the construction of the powerhouse and installed capacity of 550kW is less than 10 meters from our house.
 Since we could not expect support from the local population because they were previously convinced that this project would bring more benefits than damage, which is absolutely incorrect and unfounded.
 My father hired and lawyer to protect our rights, the basic rights for life.
 He sent letters to the Ministry of Agriculture, Water Management, and Forestry of the Central Bosnia Canton and the Ministry of Spatial Planning, Environmental Protection, Return and Housing Affairs, asim Mekic, in writing and also verbally numerous times.
 Because of this situation, it was clear that we could not ask for a complete dismissal of the project.
 The already-mentioned "development" of the local community, and our demand as conscientious citizens was that the powerhouse should be moved 100 meters above or below our yard.
 Minister Lejla Salkić was the only one who made this case realistically and rationally and stood on our side.
 One year after this, in 2016, planning permission was given by Amer Mrako, Minister of Spatial Planning, Construction, Environmental Protection, Return and Housing Affairs.
-Then my father spoke again to the mayor.”
+Then again my father addresses the Mayor, who gives him his word and guarantees that the next permit, ie the building permit, will not be issued until our requirements are met."

 The engine room is built just 10 meters from the house (PHOTO: Centre for the Environment)“My neighbor is more important than the investor”

-Asim Mekić is the Mayor of the Busy Municipality and President of the SDA Cantonal Committee.
+Asim Mekić is the Mayor of the Busovača Municipality and President of the SDA Cantonal Committee.
 After this permit, Mekić guaranteed that nothing would be built until their issue was resolved.
-However, in July 2018, measurements started across the road outside their house, and construction of the above-mentioned powerhouse began…
+However, in July 2018, measurements started across the road outside their house, and construction of the above-mentioned powerhouse began.
+"My father addressed the mayor, who then called to Amer Jerlagic, who replied to him with one sound sentence only: 'Everything is according to the law.'
+As the oldest child, I choose to take an active part in this fight, protecting my father from the kind of people who long ago, in other ways, destroyed the lives of tens of thousands of people for their own interests.”

 The case was also handed over to the Ombudsman for Human Rights, and supported by Lejla Salkic; the family is supported by the Center for the Environment and several neighbors who are aware of this case.